 Authors: Akhgar Ghassabian, Anna Suleri, Elisabet Blok, Berta Franch, Manon H.J.
 Hillegers, Tonya White

 About the session

-A panel, comprising paper author Assistant Professor Dr. Akhgar Ghassabian, Department of Pediatrics, New York University School of Medicine, independent expert, and a lived experience perspective, will discuss the research and its implications with information scientist Douglas Badenoch.
+A panel, comprising paper author Assistant Professor Dr. Akhgar Ghassabian, Department of Pediatrics, New York University School of Medicine, independent clinical expert Dr. Julio Vaquerizo-Serrano, and a lived experience perspective, will discuss the research and its implications with information scientist Douglas Badenoch.
 This discussion will be facilitated by Andre Tomlin (@Mental_Elf), and Elisavet Palaiolgou, KCL, will be co-ordinating the questions.

 To get the most from the session we suggest reading the following resources;

 - Blog by Douglas Badenoch forming part of the discussion

 ACAMH’s vision is to be ‘Sharing best evidence, improving practice’, to this end in December 2020 we launched ‘CAMHS around the Campfire’, a free virtual journal club, run in conjunction with André Tomlin.
 We use #CAMHScampfire on Twitter to amplify the discussion.